mcfrith/local-rearrangements/README.md

 The output begins with lines like this:

-    # Rearrangement: chr1 16088760 16089609 read217 read696
+    # Rearrangement: chr1 16088760 16089609 2 read217 read696
-    # Rearrangement: chr4 32069345 32072990 read101 read333 read777
+    # Rearrangement: chr4 32069345 32072990 1 read101 read333 read777

+Each line has:

+* The start and end coordinates of a rearranged region, in [BED3][] format, e.g. `chr1 16088760 16089609`.

+* The number of DNA reads that have a "complex" local rearrangement in this region (anything except tandem duplication.
+This can be useful to know, because tandem duplications are overwhelmingly common.)

-Each line includes the start and end coordinates of a rearranged region (in [BED3][] format), followed by names of reads that have a local rearrangement in this region.
+* The names of DNA reads that have a local rearrangement in this region.

 [BED3]: https://genome.ucsc.edu/FAQ/FAQformat.html#format1